CinnamonYeti459/Network-Traffic-Analyzer/README.md

 ## Important

-- The network traffic analyzer is still in development, so the documentation will remain empty until it is complete.
+- The network traffic analyzer is still in development, so the documentation will remain relativly empty until it is complete.

 ## Information